American Printing House for the Blind Federal Quota

 Eligibility for Federal Quota Registration

-In order for students to be eligible for registration in the Federal Quota Program, they MUST meet the requirements as outlined in An Act to Promote the Education of the Blind.
-Students must:
+In order for a student to be eligible for registration in the Federal Quota Program, they MUST meet one of the following visual criteria as outlined in An Act to Promote the Education of the Blind:

 OR